If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 Doing a Visual Inspection Yourself

-Before taking your vehicle to a mechanic, you can carry out a visual inspection yourself, as it might resolve the problem.
+Before taking your vehicle to a mechanic, you can conduct a visual inspection, as it might resolve the problem.

-What you need to do is check for any signs of damage to the cylinder concerned and to the wiring connected to it.
+You need to check for any signs of damage to the cylinder concerned and to the wiring connected to it.
 As with any troubleshooting, you need to narrow down the possible causes until you pinpoint the exact source of the problem.

-If you cannot locate the problem, you will have to take your vehicle to a professional mechanic and have the vehicle checked by a professional mechanic who is familiar with dealing with such codes and working on the fuel injector and injector circuit.
+If you cannot locate the problem, you must take your vehicle to a professional mechanic and have the vehicle checked by a professional mechanic familiar with such codes and working on the fuel injector and injector circuit.

 General Procedure